ML-PXRD/Crystalyze/README.md

 # Crystalyze Repository

 This repository contains the code and resources for the Crystalyze project.
+This code is built on top of the excellent [Crystal Diffusion Variational Autoencoder](https://github.com/txie-93/cdvae) repository.

 ## Overview